rebecaprg/ML-customer-segmentation/README.md

     ├── kmeans.pkl
 └── notebooks/
     ├── customer-segmentation-clustering.ipynb
+└── api/
+    ├── app.py
+    ├── utils.py
 ```
 ### 🚀 API Deployment

 A REST API has been developed using **FastAPI** to serve the K-Means clustering model in production.

 The API is deployed on Render and enables real-time predictions for customer segmentation.
+In addition to returning the assigned cluster, the API translates each segment into interpretable business insights, including customer profiles and actionable marketing strategies.

 ### 🌐 Base URL
 API URL: [API-Customer-segmentation](https://ml-customer-segmentation-1.onrender.com)